-In this seminar, Jim Allen and Damien Dungworth will discussed how ground conditions and the water environment influence the development of a site.
-They looked at how site specific ground conditions, flood risk and sustainable drainage can impact scheme design or even feasibility and gave examples of why it is better to assess these constraints at an early stage of scheme design.
+In this seminar, Jim Allen and Damien Dungworth discussed how ground conditions and the water environment influence the development of a site.
+They discussed how site specific ground conditions, flood risk and sustainable drainage can impact scheme design or even feasibility and give examples of why it is better to assess these constraints at an early stage of scheme design.

 - Geotechnical constraints and design solutions

 - Flood risk and what you can do to eliminate or mitigate these